doomedramen/playwright-coverage-reporter/README.md

 - Ensure `elementDiscovery: true` is set in your configuration
 - Check that tests are actually interacting with elements
 - Verify selectors in tests match actual page elements
+- Use `debugMode: true` to see detailed discovery logs

 #### Coverage Reports Not Generated
 **Issue**: No coverage reports are created after running tests